 What to Expect

-Our goal at the United Parish in Brookline is nothing short of providing an extravagant welcome to every human being.
+At United Parish in Brookline we are committed to offering an extravagant welcome to every human being.

 What time is worship?

-From September to June we worship on Sundays at 11:00 a.m. in our sanctuary.
-Musical preludes begin shortly before 11:00 and worship generally lasts about an hour.
-July through Labor Day worship begins at 10:00 a.m.
+From September to June, we worship on Sundays at 11:00am in our Sanctuary.
+Musical preludes begin shortly before 11:00 and worship generally lasts about an hour, give or take 10 minutes.
+Late June through Labor Day worship begins at 10:00am, downstairs in Willett Hall.

 How do I get there?
 Where do I park?

 We are located at 210 Harvard Street in Brookline just one block from Coolidge Corner.
 We can be reached easily by public transportation on both the “C” branch of the Green Line and by the 66 Bus.
-There is ample street parking on both Harvard Street and Marion Street and we offer a few handicap parking spots in a driveway off of Marion Street.
+There is ample street parking on both Harvard Street and Marion Street and we offer a few accessible parking spots in a driveway off of Marion Street.
 See Directions & Parking for more details.
+Street parking is free in Brookline on Sundays.
+Residential streets have a two-hour limit Monday-Saturday.

-There are many doors through which you can enter the sanctuary.
-At the rear entrances, our ushers will greet you and help with any questions you might have.
-Bulletins that describe worship are available in both regular and large print at the doors.
+There are many doors through which you can enter the Sanctuary.
+At the rear entrance, our ushers will greet you and help with any questions you might have.
+Worship orders or “bulletins” that describe worship are available in both regular and large print at the doors.
 At services, we pray together, sing together, share the peace, read the Bible, take in sermons, and contemplate how ancient truths intersect with our world and our times.

-At worship services we honor the ancient Christian practice of collecting an offering to support our ministries and the ministries of many organizations with whom we partner.
+At worship services, we honor the ancient Christian practice of collecting an offering to support our ministries and the ministries of many organizations with whom we partner.
 We welcome all gifts and encourage those who worship with us to give joyously and to cultivate a life marked by generosity.
-If you are unable to contribute financially we ask you to consider sharing your time or talent with the church, another organization or with a family member or someone else in need.
+We also invite members to share their time or talent with the church, another organization or with a family member or someone else in need.
 If you are a visitor, your presence at United Parish is gift enough.

-On the first Sunday of every month we celebrate communion.
-We have an open table and welcome all to gather and be fed.
+On the first Sunday of each month we usually celebrate communion.
+We have an open table and welcome all to gather and be spiritually fed.
 You do not have to be a member of United Parish, or baptized, or Christened.
 You don’t have to be a member of any Christian tradition.
-Communion is God's table and available to all.
+Communion is God’s table and available to all.

 So that there might be no barriers to communion we serve unfermented grape juice and offer gluten-free bread.